tjgalvin/prefect2_toy/README.md

 If the above is carried out, then the workflow should be executable within the `prefect3.10` `conda` environment via:

 `python prefect2_flow.py`

+## Other thoughts and issues

+Below are some items that I wanted to iterate over.

+### Prefect database

+A `postgres` database should be used the moment more than a handful of flows are running.
+The normal `sqlite` database relies on file locks for multi-user read/write.
+Simply, the application will crash as multiple concurrent connections are not able to acquire exclusive write access in time.
+In `postgres_database.sh` are some steps to create a compatible `postgres` database with a container. *Note* though that the `PREFECT_ORION_DATABASE_CONNECTION_URL` should contain the IP address of the compute node hosting the container -- a localhost address (which is what is currently supplied) is not appropriate.

+### SLURMCluster vs ScaleSLURMCluster

+This will likely become a little more confusing as more experimentation is carried out.

+In short, these task runners need to be fired up when the flow is invoked -- not when the larger script is started.
+For the `SLURMCluster` objects, some care needs to be taken to ensure that the `scale` method is invoked.
+This will actually submit the generated `SLURM` jobscript through to the `SLURM` schedular.

+The `ScaleSLURMCluster` is intended to be the same as `SLURMCluster`, except that the `scale` method is invoked during the initialisation of the class instance.
+Why?
+It did not appear to be a case that the `scale` was automatically invoked by the `DaskTaskRunner` as it was being created.

+However, upon reading the documentation for `dask_jobqueue.SLURMCluster` a little more closely, there is the `n_workers` argument.
+In practise, setting this to `1` via the `cluster_kwargs` of `DaskTaskRunner` does seem to give the behaviour expected.
+It remains to be seen how this will properly interact with the necessary changes that have yet to be made (in this test enviornment) with the `dask_jobqueue.SLURMCluster` to enable multi-node requests.
+Ensure multi-node requests are possible is essential to enable the `mpi` compiled ASKAP applications to run as efficently as possible.
+How the use of `SLURMCluster` will behave when initialised with the `n_workers=1` is not clear to me (although it probably should be at this point).

+### Schedular address becoming exhausted

+A new dask dashboard and schedular are started for each `SLURMCluster` instance that is created when using its default parameters.
+Through experimentation it was found that when ~35 sub-flows were started to run concurrently that these schedulars would start to try to use the same port when creating their schedular address.
+This would, in turn, kill the pipeline with an `[Error 98] Address in use` error.
+This has been worked around by explicitly setting a (presumably) unused port number using:

+`                scheduler_options=dict(dashboard_address=f':{32120+count}'),`

+via the `cluster_kwargs` provided to the `DaskTaskRunner`.